 These differences do not affect nutritional value or health properties.

 In your digestive system, sugar is broken down into fructose and glucose — so corn syrup and sugar end up looking exactly the same.

 Gram for gram, HFCS 55 has slightly higher levels of fructose than regular sugar.
 The difference is very small and not particularly relevant from a health perspective.

-However, HFCS 90 is rarely used, and then only in tiny amounts due to its extreme sweetness (3).
+However, HFCS 90 is rarely used — and then only in tiny amounts due to its extreme sweetness (3).

-The main reason why sugar-based sweeteners are unhealthy, is because of the large amount of fructose they supply.
+The main reason why sugar-based sweeteners are unhealthy is because of the large amount of fructose they supply.

-In other words, they are both equally bad.
+In other words, they’re both equally bad when consumed in excess.